Carnagion/norris/CONTRIBUTING.md

         - `undergrad-role-id` - the ID of the role for faculty members

+        - `admin-role-id` - the ID of the role held by server administrators

     - `pronouns`

         - `he-him-role-id` - the ID of the "he/him" pronouns role